rutopio/Glyphs-Plugins-and-Scripts/Plugin-ShowNodeCount/README.md

 ## Custom Parameter

-- `jf Layer for Count` (*required*)：The layer/master names, separated by semicolon.
+- `jf Layer for Count` (*required*)：The layer/master names, separated by a semicolon.
-  - e.g., `Regular; Medium; Bold`.
+  - E.g., `Regular; Medium; Bold`.
 - `jf Layer for Count Setting` (*optional*)：Display setting.
-  - default: `20;/;True;✅;❌`, separated by semicolon.
+  - Default: `20;/;True;✅;❌`, separated by a semicolon.
   - val 1: Font size
-      - default: `20`.
+      - Default: `20`.
   - val 2: Style of the delimiter
-      - default: `/`.
+      - Default: `/`.
   - val 3: Whether to show the emoji/sign when the layers have the same number of nodes or not.
-      - default: `True`.
+      - Default: `True`.
 Keep it clear if you don't need it.
-  - val 4: When the layers have the same count of nodes.
+  - val 4: When the layers have the same number of nodes.
-      - default: `✅`.
+      - Default: `✅`.
 Keep it clear if you don't need it.
-  - val 5: When the layers do not have the same count of nodes.
+  - val 5: When the layers do not have the same number of nodes.
-      - default: `❌`.
+      - Default: `❌`.
 Keep it clear if you don't need it.

 ## Example

 - Do not show the emoji: `20;/;;;`.
 - Use "|" as the delimiter: `20;｜;True;✅;❌`.
 - Larger font size: `50;/;True;✅;❌`.
-- Show "Perfect!" when layers have the same count of nodes: `20;/;True;Perfect!;❌`.
+- Show "Perfect!" when layers have the same number of nodes: `20;/;True;Perfect!;❌`.
 - ...and so on!